Pool fencing

 Pools deeper than 30cm need a fence and require approval

-The Swimming Pools Act 1992 and Swimming Pools Regulation 2008 require that all swimming pools have a compliant child resistant barrier that restricts access to the swimming pool.
+Under the Swimming Pools Act 1992 and Swimming Pools Regulation 2008, all swimming pools must have a compliant child-resistant barrier to restrict access.

 Which pools need to be fenced?

-• capable of being filled with water to a depth of 300mm, the length of a standard ruler or more
+• can be filled with water to a depth of 300mm or more (about the length of a standard ruler)

-• capable of being used for swimming, bathing, wading, paddling or similar activities needs a fence, unless exempted under the legislation.
+• is used for swimming, bathing, wading, paddling or similar activities must have a compliant barrier.

 Pool barrier exemptions